devleaks/cockpitdecks-docs/docs/Button/Button Representations/Multi-Buttons and Mosaic.md

 # Deck Type Definition

-Here is an example of definition of a mosaic for the LoupedeckLive left screen.
+Here is an example of Deck Type definition of a mosaic for the LoupedeckLive left screen.

 ```yaml hl_lines="3 20"
   - name: left